 Q: What orbits are the satellites using?

 A: Swarm Alpha and Charlie are on a nearly circular orbit with an inclination of 87.35º at an altitude of 462 km.
 Swarm Bravo is on an orbit with an inclination of 87.75º at an altitude of 510 km.
 The reason for these different orbits is to maximise the scientific return of the mission during its lifetime.

 Q: Why is there a need for a constellation of three satellites?

 A: Sometimes 1+1+1 is more than 3.
 This is also the case for the Swarm mission.
 To maximise the scientific return with respect to geomagnetic and electric field research, a constellation of three identical satellites on different orbits is ideal.

 Q: If this FAQ does not answer my question, what should I do?

-A: All queries regarding Swarm should be directed to the ESA Earth Observation Help Desk Team in the first instance.
+A: All queries regarding Swarm should be directed to the ESA Swarm team.